Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Introduction

 Another leading twist T-odd proton distribution function, known as the Boer-Mulders function, describes the distribution of transversely polarized quarks within an unpolarized proton.
 It originates from the correlation between the transverse spin and transverse momentum of the quark~\citep{Boer:1999mm,Boer:1997nt}.
 In the pion-proton induced DY process, the convolution of the pion's and the proton's Boer-Mulder functions result in a $\cos(2\phi)$ azimuthal angular dependence of the final-state dilepton.
 The proton's Boer-Mulders function has been extensively studied using QCD-inspired models~\cite{Boer:2002ju,Goldstein:2002vv,Gamberg:2007wm,Burkardt:2007xm,Bacchetta:2008af,Meissner:2007rx,Gurjar:2022rcl,Maji:2017wwd,Lyubovitskij:2022vcl,Courtoy:2009pc,Pasquini:2010af}.
 While the pion's Boer-Mulders function remains unexplored experimentally, various phenomenological models have been employed to calculate this distribution~\cite{Gamberg:2009uk,Pasquini:2014ppa,Wang:2017onm,Lu:2012hh,Ahmady:2019yvo,Kou:2023ady,Noguera:2015iia,Engelhardt:2015xja}.

 The Kotzinian-Mulders function and pretezelosity distribution, denoted as $h_{1L}^{\perp}$ and $h_{1T}^{\perp}$, respectively describe the probability of finding a transversely polarized quark within a longitudinally and transversely polarized nucleon, respectively.
 Like the Boer-Mulders function, they are also chiral-odd distributions.
-In the pion-proton induced DY process, they combine with the pion Boer-Mulders function, leading to the $\sin(2\phi_{s})$ and $\sin(2\phi+\phi_{s})$ modulated azimuthal spin asymmetry, respectively~\citep{Bastami:2020asv,Lefky:2014eia}.
+In the pion-proton induced DY process, they combine with the pion Boer-Mulders function, leading to the $\sin(2\phi)$ and $\sin(2\phi+\phi_{s})$ modulated azimuthal spin asymmetry, respectively~\citep{Bastami:2020asv,Lefky:2014eia}.

-In this work, we calculate four azimuthal spin asymmetries in the pion-polarized proton induced DY process: Sivers ($\sin(\phi_{s})$), $\sin(2\phi+\phi_{s})$, Boer-Mulders ($\cos(2\phi)$), and $\sin(2\phi_{s})$ asymmetries, within the framework of TMD factorization~\cite{Collins:1984kg}.
-We utilize the leading-twist pion TMDs obtained using light-front holographic pion wave functions~\citep{Ahmady:2019yvo} and the proton TMDs calculated in a light-front quark-diquark model constructed by the soft-wall AdS/QCD~\citep{Maji:2015vsa,Gurjar:2022rcl}.
+In this work, we calculate four azimuthal spin asymmetries in the pion-polarized proton induced DY process: Sivers ($\sin(\phi_{s})$), $\sin(2\phi+\phi_{s})$, Boer-Mulders ($\cos(2\phi)$), and $\sin(2\phi)$ asymmetries, within the framework of TMD factorization~\cite{Collins:1984kg}.
+We utilize the leading-twist pion TMDs obtained using light-front holographic pion wave functions~\citep{Ahmady:2019yvo,Ahmady:2021lsh} and the proton TMDs calculated in a light-front quark-diquark model constructed by the soft-wall AdS/QCD~\citep{Maji:2015vsa,Gurjar:2022rcl}.
 We employ both the perturbative $\text{U}(1)$ and the non-perturbative $\text{SU}(3)$ gluon rescattering kernels to obtain the T-odd pion and proton TMDs.
 We then apply QCD evolution of the TMDs in order to incorporate degrees of freedom relevant to higher-resolution probes~\citep{Collins:2014jpa}.
-This then allows us to compare our QCD-evolved TMDs leading to the azimuthal spin asymmetries with experimental data from COMPASS Collaboration~\citep{COMPASS:2017jbv,Alexeev:2023jjm} and various phenomenological studies~\cite{Bastami:2020asv}.
+This then allows us to compare our QCD-evolved TMDs leading to the azimuthal spin asymmetries with experimental data from COMPASS Collaboration~\citep{COMPASS:2017jbv,COMPASS:2023vqt} and various phenomenological studies~\cite{Bastami:2020asv}.
+We further investigate the cross section for the pion-nucleus induced Drell-Yan process using the derived pion TMDs, supplemented by the TMDs of the target nucleus~\cite{Stirling:1993gc,Anassontzis:1987hk}.